giok57/lazoooSplash/README.md

 For more options, run ndsctl -h.
-(Note that if you want the effect of ndsctl commands to to persist across nodogsplash restarts, you have to edit the configuration file.)
+(Note that if you want the effect of ndsctl commands to to persist across LazoooSplash restarts, you have to edit the configuration file.)

 ##7.
-Debugging nodogsplash
+Debugging LazoooSplash

-* To see maximally verbose debugging output from nodogsplash, edit the /etc/init.d/nodogsplash file to set the OPTIONS variable to the flags "-s -d 7", restart or reboot, and view messages with logread.
+* To see maximally verbose debugging output from LazoooSplash, edit the /etc/init.d/nodogsplash  file to set the OPTIONS variable to the flags "-s -d 7", restart or reboot, and view messages with logread.
 The -s flag logs to syslog; the -d 7 flag sets level 7, LOG_DEBUG, for debugging messages (see syslog.h).
 You don't want to run with these flags routinely, as it will